 - Staying indoors is making people realize the safety and security of a home more than ever before.

-- Home loan interest rates have dipped to almost a 15-year low.
+- Home loan rates and charges have dipped to almost a 15-year low.
 They are now around 6.70% only.

 - Even developers have been offering attractive post-pandemic housing prices and schemes.
 These include price protection schemes, innovative payment methods, and even flat discounts on property prices.
 These include 5-10% discounts, no EMI until possession, etc.